rybafish/rybafish.github.io/config.md

 Decimal.
 Default scaling factor for the "Adjust Fonts" action.

-### SQL Console related (also experimental, v.05 requred, not released yet)
+### SQL Console related (experimental mode only, v.51 requred)
+#### console-fontSize
+`console-fontSize: 10`

+Console editor font scale

+#### highlightLOBs
+`highlightLOBs: True`

+Sets light gray backgtound for LOB fields just to be aware

 #### keepalive
 `keepalive-cons: 1800`

 Enables sql console to send keep alive dummy queries to avoid disconnection due to inactivity.

-#### console-fontSize
+#### lowercase-columns (v 0.6)
-`console-fontSize: 10`

-Console editor font scale
+`lowercase-columns: False`

+Lowercase column names when possible.
+We seriously think about the environment, lets safe some ink when possible.
+Uppercase is bad for environment.

 #### maxResultSize
 `resultSize: 1000`

 Number of rows fetched for the result set

-#### highlightLOBs
-`highlightLOBs: True`

-Sets light gray backgtound for LOB fields just to be aware

 #### nullString
 `nullString: '?'`